-A job search is hard for many people.
+A job search is hard for most people.
 There is no denying that.
-For every job opening, there are usually many pursuing it.
+For every job opening, there are often many candidates pursuing it.

-There is a tendency to settle on any job that will take you.
+There is a tendency to settle for any job that will take you.
 No matter how successful one’s career has been, this process can be humbling.

 I’ve been there, too.
 I’ve come in second during selection processes.
 I’ve been told I’m overqualified.
 I’ve been disenchanted with the thrill of the hunt for the next step in my career.

-The irony is this process requires continual optimism.
-It requires a good attitude, as hard as that can be sometimes.
+The irony is this process of finding a job requires continual optimism.
+A good attitude is necessary, as hard as that can be sometimes.

 I had a candidate get through all the hurdles.
 He even got a verbal offer with a promise of a written offer the following week.
 A few days later, the company decided not to fill the position.
 He was devastated as this was a perfect job for him.
 Plus, he felt like he was starting over from scratch in his job search.